Boats cruise along the river next to Phong Nha town. Photo by Christian Berg

 The scenery in Phong Nha-Ke Bang National Park is like nowhere else in Vietnam.
 If caving doesn’t appeal, hiking is a rewarding way to encounter Phong Nha’s lush landscape.
 Organised hiking tours are the best way to explore, as local experts will take you along hidden trails unknown to other travellers.
 If you love wildlife, consider a night tour, or pay a visit to animal rescue centres on a two-day hiking eco-tour.
-Hai’s Eco Tour and Jungle Boss are two top hiking tour outfits in the area.
+Jungle Boss is one of the top hiking tour outfits in the area.

 TIP: Don’t be scared to get your feet wet!
 The best hiking and cycling routes pass through rivers and streams -- bring appropriate footwear.

 Phong Nha is a fantastic place to soak up the beauty of Vietnam’s countryside.
-The town has a handful of accommodation options to choose from, including easy-going hostels and homestays along the river, and even one upscale resort.
+The best option for nature lovers is booking a boutique homestay, farmstay or villa in the rice fields — just outside of the town.
+Here you’ll be immersed in rural life and wake up to beautiful views each morning.
+Phong Nha town also has a handful of accommodation options to choose from, including easy-going hostels and humble riverside guest houses.

 TIP: For a real farm-to-table culinary experience, take a bumpy ride or scenic boat trip to The Pub with Cold Beer – a Phong Nha attraction in itself.